 Partly good advice but yikes on the many sources of mediocre to bad information that are out in the world these days.

-If you think you have some kind of illness I caution you against self-diagnosis or self treatment.
-There are numerous health conditions sometimes associated with respiratory muscle weakness as outlined on page 1891 of The Thorax, by Charles Roussos.
-He missed sleep apnea.
-I suspect he missed a few more
+If you think you have some kind of illness, I caution you against self-diagnosis or self-treatment.
+There are numerous health conditions sometimes associated with respiratory muscle weakness, as outlined on page 1891 of The Thorax, by Charis Roussos.

 The diaphragm is the central muscle of the human body, the principal muscle of your breathing.
 It almost completely separates the body in half from top to bottom.
-Ancient Greece called the diaphragm phrenos, "the unity of all possibilities of human expression".
+Ancient Greece called the diaphragm phrenos, "the unity of all possibilities of human expression."

-The diaphragm shrinks and as it shrinks it will rise less and less up into the chest.
+The diaphragm shrinks, and as it shrinks, it will rise less and less up into the chest.
 Liken it to a bicycle pump.
-If you pull the handle out just a little you get very little air into the tire.
+If you pull the handle out just a little, you get very little air into the tire.
 The higher the diaphragm rise, the higher the pump handle can rise, and the more air it can push/pull into the tire/lungs.
 It shrinks irregularly as well.
 This happens with almost every lung issue.

 The MD radiologist was kind enough to let me x-ray my diaphragm but did not have a protocol for this which suggests to me a lack of clinical research into diaphragm function and development.

-Your heart rests above and next to it and your liver, gall bladder, spleen, stomach, and kidneys lie below.
+Your heart rests above and next to it and your liver, gallbladder, spleen, stomach, and kidneys lie below.
 It is attached to your spine as it moves and massages all your abdominal organs.

-But the diaphragm shrinks.
-And when it does it loses some or most of its air drawing and exhaling ability.
-It is then that we can learn about how much of so called diaphragmatic breathing really ISN’T full breathing.
+And when it does, it loses some or most of its air-drawing and exhaling ability.
+It is then that we can learn about how much of so-called diaphragmatic breathing really ISN’T full breathing.

-If you think of the diaphragm as a face down half-dome shaped bowl like a fresh half plum that can weaken and shrivel up on the top and all around its sides like a prune.
+If you think of the diaphragm as a face-down half-dome-shaped bowl like a fresh half plum that can weaken and shrivel up on the top and all around its sides like a prune.
 This means that the diaphragm is affected on ALL sides of it.
 It can weaken on any part of its bowl shaped surface.
 If it does, it will most likely remain so unless it is redeveloped.

 With the recent "new age" popularity of daily conscious breathing exercises, many are being trained to either breathe into the belly, consistently watch their breath, create postures that are supposed to expand the breathing (many do), or forcefully inhale or exhale in an attempt to increase breathing rate or volume.

 The belly breath can stabilize the nervous systems and emotions and is generally a good place to begin strengthening.
-But I have seen many exceptions to this as a improperly trained belly breath can also become an habitual distraction and breathing restriction.
+But I have seen many exceptions to this as improperly trained belly breath can also become an habitual distraction and breathing restriction.

-Many techniques exist to modify, direct or observe the activity of the breath.
-Each has its purpose and limitation.
-Any one exercise you do with the breath will, after enough repetitions, restrict the continued in the Optimal Breathing Mastery Kit.
-When we forcibly take deeper belly breaths we also partially stimulate the sympathetic nervous system because we are efforting the activity.
-When practicing breath awareness, observation of the breath may cause it to continued in the Optimal Breathing Mastery Kit
+When we forcibly take deeper belly breaths we also partially stimulate the sympathetic nervous system because we are forcing the activity.
+When practicing a typical Vipasana oriented breath awareness, observation of the breath may cause it to speed up, slow down or go somewhat shallow.

-‘Breath awareness’ is more of a sitting or walking meditation and a pretty good one except I have had clients tell me that to follow their breath made them extremely anxious and others that just couldn’t do it due to stress and internal distractions.
+Breath awareness is more of a sitting or walking meditation and a good one except clients have told me that to follow their breath made them extremely anxious and others that just couldn’t do it due to stress and internal distractions.

 The lungs lose their capacity to increase vital capacity primarily in five ways.

-See the diaphragm and lungs above.
 The stomach is directly underneath the diaphragm.
 With food in your stomach, you can not breathe as easily.
 Food also lowers your blood oxygen.

-See the lungs above and notice how they are mostly in the lower trunk.
+See the lungs and notice how they are mostly in the lower trunk.
 So it is a waste of time trying to get any breath in the chest area.
 There is MUCH more to learn.